-- Surface and subsurface removal of MEC to a Depth of Detection using DGM Detection Methods. - Educational pamphlets, including development and distribution. - Warning signs, including development and installation.
+- Surface clearance and subsurface removal of MEC to a depth of detection using DGM detection methods. - Educational pamphlets, including development and distribution; and Warning signs, including development and installation.

-The primary component of Alternative 4 is surface and subsurface removal of MEC from MRS-04 to a Depth of Detection (Table 2.4).
-Based on land use, the estimated maximum depth of intrusive activities to potentially occur within the DoD MRS-04 is 15 ft bgs, with maintenance and utility workers potentially conducting trenching activities for underground utilities.
-The minimum depth of removal as required to meet the RAO may be to the depth of 40 inches bgs; however, this depth will be munitions specific.
-An evaluation of the depth of detection specific to each munition present in the MRS was completed in the FS and summarized in the PP. The depth of a majority of items located within the MRS during the RI field activities was 24 inches bgs; however, previous historical investigations have recovered items as deep as 40 inches bgs.
-Therefore, surface clearance and subsurface removal of MEC would result in a reduction in accessible, potentially explosive hazards.
+The primary component of Alternative 4 is surface clearance and subsurface removal of MEC from MRS-07 to a Depth of Detection.
+Based on land use, the estimated maximum depth of intrusive activities to potentially occur within the MEC-contaminated area of the MRS is 15 feet bgs, with maintenance and utility workers potentially conducting trenching activities for underground utilities.
+The minimum depth of removal as required to meet the RAO may be to the depth of 40 inches bgs; however, this depth will be munitions-specific.
+An evaluation of the depth of detection specific to each munition present in the MRS was completed in the FS and summarized in the PP. The depth of a majority of items located within the MRS during the RI field activities was 24 inches bgs.
+However, previous historical investigations have recovered items as deep as 40 inches bgs.
+Therefore, surface clearance and subsurface removal of MEC would result in a reduction of accessible, potentially explosive hazards.

-Field tasks associated with Alternative 4 would include vegetation clearance, surface clearance, DGM surveys, intrusive investigation, and removal of anomalies potentially representing subsurface MEC to a depth of detection using DGM methods, as well as disposal of any hazards (i.e., MEC, UXO, DMM) or MPPEH, or MD recovered in the search for hazards.
+Field tasks associated with Alternative 4 would include vegetation clearance, surface clearance, DGM surveys, intrusive investigation, and removal of anomalies potentially representing subsurface MEC to a depth of detection using DGM methods, as well as disposal of any MEC (i.e., MEC, UXO, discarded military munitions [DMM]), MPPEH, or MD recovered in the search of hazards.
 DGM technology has been proven effective at detecting metallic subsurface anomalies; however, these detections do not differentiate between munitions items and harmless metallic debris.
-DGM methods are technically feasible but extremely difficult in most locations.
-MEC items encountered during the removal would be BIP.
+DGM methods are technically feasible but limited in some areas based on vegetation, terrain, structures (e.g., buildings, slabs) and infrastructure (e.g., roads, parking lots, utilities).
+MEC items encountered during the clearance would be BIP.
 Post-BIP sampling of soil for explosives residue would be conducted following detonation of MEC items.